Our Specialty is Natural American Turquoise - Mine Direct

 For harder material such as Lapis, Sugilite and similar material, you can use diamond powder mixed with honing oil, or the diamond paste that comes in a syringe.
 As long as there are no scratches on the beads, you should be able to go right to a 14,000 mesh compound.
 If you are using the syringe with the paste, apply directly from the syringe.
 If you want to mix your own diamond compound you will need to purchase diamond powder and honing oil.
 Crystalite sells an oil called diamond extender which works well for this purpose.
 In a small bottle (the five carat diamond bottle works great), mix approximately two carats diamond powder with ten to fifteen drops oil.
 Each time you apply this mixture, shake the bottle vigorously to suspend the diamond in the oil.

 Using a hard felt 4" buffing wheel, apply the diamond compound to the buff with your finger tip.
 Rub the paste or the homemade mixture over the entire face of the felt wheel.
 When you first start to use the felt wheel, you will need to apply the compound quite often, but after awhile you will find that you need only apply the compound infrequently.
 Again use the same technique that you used in sanding, to polish the bead.
-A note of caution -- the felt buff will cause a heat build-up in the bead, so do not use this technique to polish heat sensitive material such as Opal.
+A note of caution -- the felt buff will cause a heat buildup in the bead, so do not use this technique to polish heat sensitive material such as Opal.

 The third process is for very hard material such as petrified wood, agate, tourmaline, and ruby.
 This process is somewhat involved and we don't recommend that it be used, unless you are using very unusual or very expensive material.
 It is recommended to use this process on Opal as it will make the Opal beads look like they are wet.